 Remote condition monitoring

-Heriot-Watt University staff have developed a device that can monitor a range of parameters designated by the customer (such as temperature, pressure, humidity, displacement etc) in real-time and display the recorded information.
+We have developed a device that can monitor a range of designated parameters such as temperature, pressure and humidity, in real-time and display the recorded information.
 Read the case study on remote condition monitoring.